DiscoveringGodot/2_Loony_Lips/README.md

 #### After watching (learning outcomes)…
 At least create a simple backup of your project folder by taking a zip.
 Optionally setup Git.

+### 10 Introducing Visual Studio Code ###

+**In this video (objectives)…**

+1. What is Visual Studio Code?
+1. Why would you use it?
+1. How do you install it
+1. What extensions we’ll be using.

+**After watching (learning outcomes)…**

+Setup and use Visual Studio Code with the Godot extension as an external text editor.